andydu1/andydu1.github.io/_portfolioDF/microfluidicmixer.md

      * Twisted channels
      * Surface chemistry

+## Design Description
+* A negative mold of the microfluidic mixer was created, cast with polydimethylsiloxane (PDMS), and bonded to a glass slide
+  * Insert instructions here
+* The device has four sections, each using a different passive mixing scheme:
+  1. Zig-zag channels
+  2. Three-dimensional ridges
+  3. Intersecting channels
+  4. Inclined mixer
+* The inclusion of 4 sections forces the two samples to mix both in the XY directions (sections 1 and 3) as well as in the Z direction (sections 2 and 4)
+* **Zig-zag channels** are one of the most popular passive mixing methods due to it being control-free and relatively simple to design and fabricate
+* The inclusion of **3D ridges** is intended to induce chaotic advection in the mixer, particularly in the Z-direction, by forcing flows with transverse components to fold fluid elements over the channel cross-section
+* **Intersecting channels** can be used to split, rearrange, and combine component streams to enhance mixing.
+The two species merge into a single large stream and flow along a main channel.
+The intersecting channels form connections between the parallel segments of the main channel, allowing fluid on one side of the main channel to interact with fluid on the other side of the channel.
+* Similar to the 3D ridges, the **inclined walls** in section 4 are designed to induce a chaotic mixing effect within the fluid stream.
+As the fluid traverses this section, it sways from side to side, resulting in a chaotic advection effect.

+## Justification for Stereolithography
+* A **Form 3 stereolithography (SLA) printer** was used to 3D print the negative mold of the microfluidic mixer
+  * SLA falls under the category of _vat photopolymerization (VPP)_, which constructs a model layer by layer out of a vat of liquid photopolymer resin.
+    * An ultraviolet (UV) laser is used to cure the resin on each layer, and a platform moves the object being made downwards after each new layer is cured.
+  * VPP provides **extremely high-resolution** printing capabilities, with the minimum feature size being determined by the laser spot size (in this case, 85 um)
+* Other fabrication techniques can also be used to create microfluidic devices, such as **photolithography**, a traditional technique that was first used to create microfluidic devices
+  * However, microfluidics fabricated with photolithography have a _much higher cost_ and can also _take much longer to fabricate_
+    * Devices fabricated with photolithography can cost ~10x more than devices fabricated with SLA, largely due to the high maintenance costs of the equipment and facilities needed to run photolithography processes
+    * Ordering a microfluidic device fabricated with photolithography can also result in lead times of up to two months
+      * SLA parts can be ready in a matter of hours, allowing for rapid testing and prototpyping of microfluidic devices
+  * Traditional microfluidic devices made with photolithography are limited to a  two-dimensional plane and a rectangular cross-sectional area
+    * SLA-printed microfluidics are limited only by what the user models in CAD, allowing for channels to take any three-dimensional path
+    * **This is particularly beneficial for a homogeneous mixer**, necessitating the use of SLA printing

 ## Video
 <iframe width="560" height="315" src="https://www.youtube.com/embed/mmE74WHk6mE" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>